 Looking for the coolest things to do in Varna?
 Stroll through the charming Sea Garden, visit landmarks like the Varna Cathedral and the Roman Thermae, and explore the Archaeological Museum.
 Learn about history at the Retro Museum, relax on the stunning beaches along the Black Sea coast, and savor local specialties like tarator and grilled seafood.
 Whether you’re interested in history, culture, or cuisine, here are the top attractions to visit in Varna.

-1. Ancient Roman Thermae
+1. Explore the Ancient Roman Thermae

 The Ancient Roman Thermae in Varna are one of the largest preserved Roman bath complexes in Europe, dating back to the 2nd century AD.
 Once a hub for socializing and relaxation, these baths were an essential part of Roman life.
 Walking through the massive stone archways and remnants of heated pools, I could almost imagine the lively conversations that took place here centuries ago.
 The site features well-preserved hypocaust heating systems, showing just how advanced Roman engineering was.